shakes76/PatternFlow/recognition/s4746168_report_assessment/README.md

 the code with **dice coefficient**.
 While compiling the model I have used Adam optimizer.
 I have fitted the model and then saved it to use later.
 This file contains the source code for training, validating, testing and saving your model.
+All the graphs are also plotted for the training of model.
+These graphs are really important in understanding the statistics and journey of the model.

 Dice coefficient are important in evaluating the semantic segmentation models.
 The Dice coefficient is very similar to the IoU.
 They are